-The primary role of the Workers’ Compensation Arbitration Service (WCAS) is to make determinations on workers’ compensation disputes, which are legally binding upon parties.
+The primary role of the Workers’ Compensation Arbitration Service is to make legally binding determinations regarding workers’ compensation disputes.

-A dispute must have been conciliated by the Workers’ Compensation Conciliation Service (or a certificate issued by the Director of Conciliation advising the matter is not suitable for conciliation) before an application can be made to the WCAS.
+A dispute must have been conciliated by the Workers’ Compensation Conciliation Service (or a certificate issued by the Director of Conciliation advising the matter is not suitable for conciliation) before an application can be made to the Arbitration Service.

 Arbitration can be a complex, costly and time-consuming process.
-Parties are encouraged to resolve disputes, independently of the WCAS, at any time in the process.To start arbitration –
+Parties are encouraged to resolve disputes, independently of the Arbitration Service, at any time in the process.To start arbitration –

-For more information on the WCAS and lodging an application for arbitration, see the Guide to the Workers’ Compensation Arbitration Service.
+For more information on the Arbitration Service and lodging an application for arbitration, see the Guide to the Workers’ Compensation Arbitration Service.